linkdotnet/Blog/Readme.md

  * Sqlite - Based on EF Core, so it can be easily adapted for other Sql Dialects
  * SqlServer - Based on EF Core, so it can be easily adapted for other Sql Dialects

+The default (when you clone the repository) is the `InMemory` option.
+That means everytime you restart the service, all posts and related objects are gone.

 ## Comment Section
 For comments the blog is using [giscus](https://giscus.app/) or [disqus](https://disqus.com/).